Back to top

 • Take a rake to your lawn.
 Use the leaves you gather to create compost or cover cold-sensitive perennials.

 • Prune trees, shrubs and perennials to promote blooming and control growth.
-Shred the removed plant material to top off your compost piles.
+Shred the removed plant material and use it to top off your compost piles.

-• If you haven’t yet, winterize your sprinkler system to avoid a freeze-thaw-freeze cycle, which can create cracks and lead to leaks.
-Turn off the water, drain valves and use compressed air to blow remaining water out of lines.
+• If you haven’t yet, winterize your sprinkler system to avoid a freeze-thaw-freeze cycle, which can create cracks in pipes and lead to costly leaks.
+Turn off the water, drain valves and use compressed air to blow the remaining water out of lines.

 • Garden hoses should be disconnected, drained and rolled up for storage.
 While you’re at it, drain outdoor faucets and exposed pipes as added protection against freeze-related damage.